jecki/DHParser/documentation_src/manuals/transform.rst

 Two things are important to know about :py:func:`~transform.traverse`:

 1. Trees are transformed depth first.
-So, when a transformation is called on a particular node, or rather context (see :ref:_contexts), all children of that node have already been transformed.
+So, when a transformation is called on a particular node, or rather trail (see :ref:_trails), all children of that node have already been transformed.

 2. As any other tree transformation method in DHParser, function